Amathusia Venus Clam Shell, Chionopsis amathusia

 Amathusia Venus Clam Shell, Chionopsis amathusia.
 Shell collected off the beach at Punta Chivato, Baja California Sur, May 2022.
 Size: 5.4 cm (2.1 inches) x 5.1 cm (2.0 inches) x 2.3 cm (0.9 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Phylogeny: The Amathusia Venus Clam, Chionoipsis amathusia (R. A. Philippi, 1844), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clams.
+Phylogeny: The Amathusia Venus Clam, Chionopsis amathusia (R. A. Philippi, 1844), is a bivalve mollusk that is a member of the Veneridae Family of Venus Clam Shells.
 The genus Chionopsis is one of one hundred and seven genera in this family, and there are twelve species in this genus.
-This species is known in Mexico as almeja.
+They are known in Mexico as Almeja.

-Habitat and Distribution: Amathusia Venus Clam shells reside in sand substrate, intertidally, and to depths of 75 m (250 feet).
+Habitat and Distribution: Amathusia Venus Clams reside in sand substrate, intertidally, and to depths of 75 m (250 feet).
 The majority of shells are collected as beach wash-ups.
-They are a tropical Eastern Pacific species.
-In Mexican waters they are found throughout the Gulf of California and along the west coast of the mainland south to Guatemala.
+They are a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean.

 Ecology and Behavior: Amathusia Venus Clams are suspension feeders, which feed on plankton and suspended organic matter.
-They are prey for fish, crabs, shore birds and gastropods.
+They are prey for fish, crabs, shorebirds and gastropods.
 Amathusia Venus Clams are gonochoric and reproduce sexually, through broadcast spawning.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Amathusia Venus Clam has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Chione jamaniana, Venus anathusia and Venus darwinii.